aedorian/blug/projects.markdown

     </td>
     <td class="desc">
-    <h2>Scratch Games</h2>
+    <h2>Scratch games</h2>
     <p class="pdesc">
-    Before switching to the Unity game engine, I used to make games on Scratch.
+    Before switching to the Unity game engine, I used to make games using Scratch.
 The leftmost one was made in one week-end for a game jam, the middle one is a <span style="font-style: italic">Splatoon</span> demake in 2D, and the last one was made in a week for the Game Boy Jam.
     <br><br>
     <img src="../assets/img/projects/sc_1.png" height="215px">
     <img src="../assets/img/projects/sc_3.png" height="215px">